kking1204/e2/p2/README.md

 + Production URL: <http://p2.digitalcrimson.org>

 ## Game planning

-On page load, I'll display what Player A threw, and what Player B threw.
+* I define a variable ($throw) that contains 'rocks', 'paper' 'scissors'
+* I then define two variables, PlayerAMove and PlayerBMove.
+* PlayerAMove chooses a string at random from the $throw variable: 'rocks' (0), 'paper' (1) or 'scissors' (2)
+* PlayerBMove chooses a string at random from the $throw variable: 'rocks' (0), 'paper' (1) or 'scissors' (2)
-I'll display who the winner is based on our understanding of rock beating scissors, scissors beating paper, etc.
+* Using conditional logic, I'll declare the winner based on our understanding of rock beating scissors, scissors beating paper, etc.

+* On index.php page load, I'll display what Player A threw, and what Player B threw, and who the winner is.

 ## Outside resources
 I used the lecture notes that linked to PHP.net